 Instead, a young woman burst into the room at a half-run.
 She was muttering loudly, her expression harried and the bodice of her frock askew.

 “Curse and drat that girl, drat her.
 I knew she hadn’t left her music in here, but where could it be?
 We’ll never find it before the vi—”

 As her eyes roved the room, she froze in mid-word upon seeing James.
 Her mouth dropped open.
 “Urr.”

 The clock on the drawing room mantel ticked off four endless seconds as James stared at her, still too surprised to speak, and she stared back with wide blue eyes.

 The young woman spoke first.
 “Well, I’m embarrassed.
 I don’t know what to say.”
-She glanced at the doorway with an expression of longing.
+She glanced longingly at the doorway.
 “Could I go back out and pretend this never happened?”

 James stifled a laugh.
 “Please stay,” he replied, bowing to his companion.
 “I’m delighted to meet you.”

 He was pleasantly surprised to find he meant those trite words.
 Since the door had banged open, his tension had begun to ebb, as if he’d simply needed a jolt to bring back his sense of self-possession.